-(e) Foreign exchange risk
+Foreign exchange risk

 A portion of the Company's operational transactions are originally or effectively denominated in US dollars.
-As well, because the Company's operations are in Mexico and Sweden, some costs are denominated in Mexican Pesos and Swedish Kronor.
+As well, because the Company's operations are in Mexico, some costs are denominated in Mexican Pesos.
 Accordingly, the results of the Company's operations and comprehensive loss as stated in Canadian dollars will be impacted by exchange rate fluctuations.
 The Company does not hedge its exposures to movements in the exchange rates at this time.

 The Company's exposure to foreign currency risk is on its cash, receivables, accounts payable and accrued liabilities.
-At January 31, 2016, a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and US dollar would have a material effect of \$499,488 on loss and comprehensive loss; a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Mexican Peso would have a negligible effect; a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Swedish Krona would have a negligible effect.
+At January 31, 2017, a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and US dollar would have a material effect of \$196,000 on loss and comprehensive loss; a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Mexican Peso would have a material effect of \$7,000 on loss and comprehensive loss.

-(f) Interest rate risk
+Interest rate risk